dendrobiummoniliforme/python-dsa/README.md

-# Python Algorithms
+# Python Data Structures and Algorithms (DSA)

-A repo. dedicated to implementations of common algorithms in Python.
+A repo. dedicated to implementations of common data structures and algorithms in Python.

 ## Install